Note: The links below will

 reasons why the erector-set-styled ISS looks the way it does.

-Was yesterday's report of an (to avoid a released during Sunday's EVA) a ?
+of debris released during Sunday's EVA) a false

 14 March 2001 - Evening Update - The docked